gilyes/nightscout-exporter/README.md

 # Nightscout Data Exporter

-A PowerShell tool for exporting glucose monitoring data (CGM entries and treatments) from Nightscout API to CSV format.
+A Python tool for exporting glucose monitoring data (CGM entries and treatments) from Nightscout API to CSV format.

 ## Features